virginianjoki/alx_be_shell/shell_permissions/README.md

 Write a script that adds execute permission to the owner of the file hello. task 6- 6-multiple_permissions
-Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. task 7- 9-john_doe
+Write a script that sets the mode of the file hello to this: